White Sox vs. Brewers Player Props Betting Odds

 Robert Stats

-- Robert will look for his eighth straight game with a hit in this matchup.
-During his last 10 outings he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert has picked up at least one hit in seven straight games.
+During his last 10 games he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games